Email Service

 CRAM-MD5

-Encrypts the password with the CRAM-MD5 algorithm.
+Encrypts the password using the CRAM-MD5 algorithm.

 NTLM